Exploring Values about Sexuality: Challenging Assumptions

 Are you unsure?

 What are your emotional reactions to the statement?

-Instructions: After thinking about the value statement, click on it for a brief explanation.
+After thinking about the values statement, click on it for a brief explanation

 When you aren’t aware of your own beliefs and values, it may put you at risk for assuming that your personal beliefs are facts.
 People can have strong emotional reactions when their values aren’t in line with situations they encounter.
 When a person is aware of their values, it’s less likely that those personal values will impact their interactions with youth.